TarzanRoboticsMan/MKS22X-BlobDetect/README.md

 ### Final Project, June 2019 APCS
 ### By Coby Sontag

-Welcome to BlobDetect, the scrappy underdog to computer vision.
+Welcome to BlobDetect, the scrappy underdog to computer vision!
 The controls are simple - press keys '0' and '1' to assign the BlobInputs to the objects currently in the center of the screen.
-A enters visualizer, and H enters the prototype hockey mode
+'A' enters visualizer, and ' ' (space) enters the prototype hockey demo
 Debugging and visual controls:
 |Control|Use                                   |
 |------:|--------------------------------------|